pyvista/pyvista/docs/getting-started/what-is-a-mesh.rst

 What is a Node?
 ---------------

-Nodes are the vertices of the mesh - the XYZ coordinates of the the underlying structure.
+Nodes are the vertices of the mesh - the XYZ coordinates of the underlying structure.
 This aspect of a mesh is what is often worked with in Finite Difference modeling.
 All PyVista datasets (meshes!) have nodes and sometimes, you can have a mesh that only has nodes - like a point cloud.